-- A. It shall be the responsibility of the instructor to follow the prescribed courses of study and to enforce the rules and regulations of the College, and the State Board for Community and Technical Colleges in maintaining and rendering the appropriate records and reports. - B. Instructors shall have the right, and it shall be their duty, to direct and control within reasonable limits the studies of their students, taking into due consideration individual differences among students: Provided that all students shall receive instruction in such prescribed courses of study as are required by law and regulations.

-- C. Instructors shall be responsible for the evaluation of each student's educational growth and development and for making periodic reports to the students and to the designated administration or administrator. - D. Instructors are required to make due preparation daily for their duties, preparation to include attendance at instructors' meetings and such other professional work contributing to efficient College service as may be required by the supervisor, the College President, or the Board. - E. Certification under the standards specified in WAC 131-16-070 through 131-16-094 is a condition of continued employment for all professional-technical personnel including counselors and librarians. - F. Instructors shall maintain a record of scores earned for papers, projects, examinations, quizzes, and other assignments submitted by students in fulfillment of course or program requirements.
-The record shall be submitted to the supervising dean no later than five (5) business days following the end of the quarter.
+- A. It shall be the responsibility of the instructor to follow the prescribed courses of study and to enforce the rules and regulations of the College, and the State Board for Community and Technical Colleges in maintaining and rendering the appropriate records and reports. - B. Instructors shall have the right, and it shall be their duty, to direct and control within reasonable limits the studies of their students, taking into due consideration individual differences among students and provided that all students shall receive instruction in such prescribed courses of study as are required by law and regulations. - C. Instructors shall be responsible for the evaluation of each student's educational growth and development and for making periodic reports to the students and to the designated administration or administrator. - D. Instructors are required to make due preparation daily for their duties, preparation to include attendance at instructors' meetings and such other professional work contributing to efficient College service as may be required by the supervisor, the College President, or the Board. - E. Certification under the standards specified in WAC 131-16-070 through 131-16-094 is a condition of continued employment for all full time professional-technical and adjunct faculty that meet the criteria under WAC. - F. Instructors shall maintain a record in the learning management system of scores earned for papers, projects, examinations, quizzes, and other assignments submitted by students in fulfillment of course or program requirements.
+The record shall be submitted to the supervising dean no later than five (5) business days following the end of the quarter. - G. The College will provide training on state and federal regulatory requirements to all faculty.
+It is the responsibility of all faculty to stay current with all regulatory requirements related to their duties.